groloch/llm-finetuning-labs/README.md

 This repo contains labs to help you understand LLM fine-tuning, its potential and its limits.

-Each chapter is made of one example notebook, with implementation and explanation of a fine-tuning method, and one do-it-yourself notebook so that you can implement the method by yourself.
+Each chapter is made of one correction notebook, with implementation and explanation of a fine-tuning method, and one do-it-yourself notebook so that you can implement the method by yourself.
 Some chapters even include some insightful documents !

 Every the notebook is meant to be usable in a free colab environment.